Alejogb1/job-board/blog-data/rsync-skipping-non-regular-file-messages.md

 id: "rsync-skipping-non-regular-file-messages"
 ---

-Okay so you're seeing rsync throwing "skipping non-regular file" messages right thats a classic I've been there done that got the t-shirt probably a few times
+ so you're seeing rsync throwing "skipping non-regular file" messages right thats a classic I've been there done that got the t-shirt probably a few times

 Let me tell you what this means what's likely causing it and how you can get around it its not rocket science but its definitely something that catches folks off guard especially if you're new to rsync or dealing with complex directory structures I've spent far too many nights debugging these scenarios trust me on that